 Upgrading the lab with the latest tech

-Other upgrade specifics include the latest generation of UCS M5 blades dedicated to benchmarking and POCs, 2 UCS Chassis dedicated to performance testing, 3 UCS chassis dedicated to POC requests and the new generation of fabric interconnects with the ability to uplink to our new core switches at 400GB.
-These give us the ability to run performance and benchmarking tests per our customers’ requests.
+Other upgrade specifics include the latest generation of UCS M5 blades dedicated to benchmarking and POCs, 2 UCS Chassis dedicated to performance testing, 3 UCS chassis dedicated to POC requests and the new generation of fabric interconnects with the ability to uplink to our new core switches at 400Gbps.
+These capabilities give us the ability to run performance and benchmarking tests per our customers’ requests.

 Take advantage of our Flash Lab